 1. Large-flowered trillium (Trillium grandiflorum)

-One of the largest, showiest trilliums, large-flowered trillium features three-petaled blossoms up to four inches wide, with contrasting yellow stamens.
-Each of these brilliant flowers blooms above three large, glossy, green bracts often mistaken for leaves.
+One of the largest, showiest trilliums, the large-flowered trillium features three-petaled blossoms up to four inches wide, with contrasting yellow stamens.
+Each of these brilliant flowers blooms above three large, glossy, green bracts, often mistaken for leaves.

 A woodland wildflower native to eastern North America, large-flowered trillium thrives in USDA zones 4-8.
 It likes rich, well-drained soil in part to full shade.